cacostamx/PyBer_Analysis/README.md

 Management asked to analyze ride data and city data to analyze how the rides in each city differentiated according to several metrics, including the type of city (Urban, Suburban and Rural), the number of drivers, the average number of rides and the average number of fares.

-For this final assigment a summary DataFrame of the ride-sharing data by city type was created and, using Pandas and Matplotlib, a multiple-line graph that shows the total weekly fares for each city type.
+For this final assingment a summary DataFrame of the ride-sharing data by city type was created and, using Pandas and Matplotlib, a multiple-line graph that shows the total weekly fares for each city type.

 ### Resources